ethansab-bit/Soft_Gripper/README.md

   - Observe real-time sensor readings from **LPS35HW** pressure sensors
   - Control the gripper finger states (`Finger State` button, `R` for **Release**, `G` for **Gripped**)
   - Log the data from four bending sensors (`Log BS`).
 The data will be stored in the same directory as `bend_log.txt`.

+---

+## License
+This project is licensed under the [MIT License](https://opensource.org/licenses/MIT).